Wellness, Balance, Growth

 Spiritual wellness is the ability to establish peace and harmony in our lives, to develop congruency between values and actions.
 It implies a search for meaning and purpose in life, and to work toward a state of harmony with oneself and others while balancing inner needs with the rest of the world.

 Learn about belief systems different from your own, take a religion or philosophy class to explore your values.

 Physical wellness is the ability to maintain a healthy quality of life that slows us to get through our daily activities without undue fatigue or physical stress.
 It's maintained by good nutrition, regular exercise, avoiding harmful habits and making informed and responsible decisions about health.

 Exercise five days/week, eat vegetables and fruit daily, get eight hours of sleep each night.

 Environmental wellness is the ability to make a positive impact on the quality of our environment, the ability to recognize our own responsibility for the quality of the air, the water and the land that surrounds us.

 Reduce, reuse and recycle; bike/walk to class; use re-usable water bottles.

 Occupational wellness is preparing and making use of your gifts, skills and talents in order to gain purpose, happiness and enrichment in your life.
 It means successfully integrating a commitment to your occupation into a total lifestyle that is satisfying and rewarding.

-Update your resume yearly, attend the job fair, talk with Career Services.
+Update your resume yearly, attend the job fair, talk with the Center for SUCCESS.

 Balance and Growth